hustbill/iOS-WSUMsgBoard/README.md

- This is the third project in Mobile development course.
+ This is the third project in Mobile development.
 Start at March 30, 2014
 ----------------------------